claudiu-persoiu/Just-Quizzing-Server/README.md

 Just quizzing
 ===============================================
-A simple and manimalistic quiz platform created in PHP and SQLite
+A simple and minimalistic quiz platform created in PHP and SQLite

 Requirements
 ------------